ibbles/LearningUnrealEngine/UPROPERTY.md

 The `Blueprint(ReadOnly)|(ReadWrite)` and `(Edit)|(Visible)(DefaultsOnly)|(InstanceOnly)|(Anywhere)` specifiers are independent.
 One is about Blueprint scripts and the other is about the property windows in the Unreal Editor.

+To read the value of a `UPROPERTY` in a Blueprint Visual Script, right-click the Visual Script background and type `get <NAME>`.
+An expression node with the variable's current value as its only output pin is created.
+To set the value of a `UPROPERTY` in a Blueprint Visual Script, right-click the Visual Script background and type `set <NAME>`.
+An execution node is created with the variables new value as its only input pin is created.

 [[2020-03-09_21:34:05]] [UCLASS](./UCLASS.md)